What is psoriatic arthritis?

 Is there a test for psoriatic arthritis?

-- Give you a physical exam.
+- Talk to you about your symptoms and give you a physical exam.

 How is psoriatic arthritis treated?